Mel Gibson To Star In ‘Rothchild,’ A Movie About Family That Figures In Anti-Semitic Conspiracy Theories

 A former movie star repeatedly accused of anti-Semitism is teaming up with a Jewish co-star for a new film whose plot touches on a family that’s been at the center of anti-Semitic conspiracy theories for over 100 years.

-Mel Gibson is set to star with Shia LaBeouf in Rothchild, described as a “black comedy.”
-According to a plot summary by The Hollywood Reporter,the film stars LaBeouf as Becket Rothchild, the black sheep, out-of-wedlock son of the famous Rothchild family, who decides to try to get access to his share of the family’s fortune.
+Mel Gibson is set to star with Shia LaBeouf in Rothchild, which is described as a “black comedy.”
+According to a plot summary by The Hollywood Reporter, the film stars LaBeouf as Becket Rothchild, the black sheep, out-of-wedlock son of the famous Rothchild family who decides to try to get access to his share of the family’s fortune.
 However, doing this requires him to go through several relatives, including his “sinister grandfather,” Whitelaw, played by Gibson.

-Jon S. Baird, who made Stan & Ollie, is the director of the film, which is up for sale as the Cannes Film Festival this week.
+Jon S. Baird, who made Stan & Ollie, is the director of the film, which is up for sale at the Cannes Film Festival this week.
 It’s one of three films involving Gibson that are up for bid at the famed annual film festival.

-The Rothschilds are a real family, of multigenerational banking wealth, that has been the subject of conspiracy theories going back to the 19th century, often focused on the family’s Jewish roots and their supposed hidden hand in world affairs.
+The Rothschilds are a real family with multigenerational banking wealth that has been the subject of conspiracy theories going back to the 19th century, often focused on the family’s Jewish roots and their supposed hidden hand in world affairs.

 I guess they’re just doing full anti-Semitic movie franchises now? https://t.co/HfJYfQ0xqm